 While it’s not a common occurrence, a home seller may pass away after accepting an offer but before the closing date.
-Buyers, who are understandably shaken by this, may wonder what steps they should take next.
+Buyers, who are understandably shaken by this, may wonder what steps they should take next — or how it may impact their purchase.

 Here are insights you can use if you’re ever in the unfortunate situation of having a seller pass away before you have closed on the property.
 Please keep in mind that the process will vary by state.